 Customers' choices and preferences for self-serve are being reflected by recent decisions of big names such as McDonald's, Starbucks, Amazon, and others that are also giving their market what they desire.
 Depending on the type of self-serve, it often goes far beyond just convenience; it also brings efficiency, saves costs, and usually brings more profits.
 In the 21st century, we do a lot of activities that used to be done with the help of someone else on our own, and self-serve beer tap system is one of them - think of it as the next step from self-serve soda at restaurants, now we have self-serve beverages and other drinks.

 Self-serve walls simplify the process of pouring beverages.
 What was once a 7-step process taking up to 15 minutes can now be done in less than 20 seconds.

 In traditional taprooms/ restaurants

-It’s been 15 minutes, but for your customer it feels like an hour.
-For them, waiting may be awkward and they may be wishing they could just order straight away.
+It’s been 15 minutes, but for your customer, it feels like an hour.
+For them, waiting may be awkward, and they may be wishing they could order straight away.
 This is the average customer experience in traditional taprooms.
 In detail, the guests in traditional settings usually:

-- The server places an order in POS
+3. The server places an order in the POS

 After a long day of work, your customers might feel extra tired by the additional work of having to wait for their drink.
 It’s also worth noting that this process repeats itself every time a customer wants a new drink.
 This is where self-pour taprooms shine: the simplicity and convenience of the bar experience.